migoox/CubeInWindowsConsole/README.md

 ```
 For rotation I've decided to use simple **euler angles**.

-Objective coordinates of every vertex are first translated using MVP translation **normalized homogeneous coordinates** (in the range $[-1.0, 1.0]$) and then rasterized which produces fragments (in our case pixels - pixel is represented by one char in console).The **Draw function** is responsible for both described stages.
+Objective coordinates of every vertex are first translated using MVP translation to **normalized homogeneous coordinates** (in the range $[-1.0, 1.0]$) and then rasterized which produces fragments (in our case pixels - pixel is represented by one char in the console).The **Draw function** is responsible for both described stages.

 The moment of MVP translation mentioned above is handled by the function
 ```cpp